pau1ie/CuriousDBA/content/post/RmanProblems.md

 ---
-title: "Rman Problems"
+title: "Recovery Manager Problems"
-date: 2018-01-09T10:31:37Z
+date: 2018-01-19T11:41:13Z
-draft: true
+tags: ["Oracle","DBA","Backup","Recovery","Rman"]
+image: images/recovery.png
 ---

 Lots of people seem to like Oracles Recovery manager.
 I am not one of them.
-I think this is because of a lack of understanding of how it works.
+I think this is because of a lack of understanding on my part of how it works.
 It is a complex beast, and at the same time has some annoying limitations.

 I like to automate things.
 I have a number of scripts to call RMAN to